EmertonData/robotics/README.md

 Once you're familiar with teleoperation, you can record your first dataset with SO-100.

+**❗Before starting the recording, it is crucial to mark the position of your computer and the angle of its camera using tape or any other method.
+If you are using an external webcam, make sure to mark its position and angle as well.
+This ensures that your dataset remains as clean and consistent as possible.
+Once you have set up your recording environment, do not move your computer or adjust the camera angle until you have completed the evaluation phase.
+During this step, you will assess whether the model has learned properly from the dataset you created.
+Any changes in positioning before evaluation can introduce inconsistencies that may affect the model’s performance.❗**

 <details>
 <summary><strong>Hugging Face Hub Setup (Optional)</strong></summary>
 If you want to use the Hugging Face hub features for uploading your dataset and you haven't previously done it, make sure you've logged in using a write-access token, which can be generated from the [Hugging Face settings](https://huggingface.co/settings/tokens) for macOS: